 The Long and the Short of It

 Longevity is also an important factor.
 In the last 25 years, I’ve used and taught many programs, notation and otherwise, and quite a few no longer exist.
 It’s no fun learning a program, preparing teaching materials and then have it orphaned.
-One of the main reasons Finale and Sibelius are king is that they’ve been around the longest.
+One of the main reasons Finale and Sibelius are kings is that they’ve been around the longest.
 This is both a good and a bad thing.
 For Finale, it’s made it difficult to really revamp the interface.
-Sibelius on the other hand did a major overhaul of its interface that was pretty universally reviled by experienced users.
+Sibelius, on the other hand, did a major overhaul of its interface that was pretty universally reviled by experienced users.
 There’s nothing wrong with it, but it meant a lot of relearning for many.

 What Else Do You Need?